Stocks climb on Huawei extension, buoying U.S. Treasuries

 Overnight in Asia, stocks closed higher.

-Tokyo's Nikkei .N225 gained 0.49% and China's blue-chip CSI300 index .CSI300 rose 0.8% after the People's Bank of China in a surprise move said it was lowering the seven-day reverse repurchase rate.
+Tokyo's Nikkei .N225 gained 0.49% and China's blue-chip CSI300 index .CSI300 rose 0.8% after the People's Bank of China, in a surprise move, said it was lowering the seven-day reverse repurchase rate.

 U.S. gold futures GCv1 settled up 0.2% at $1,471.90 an ounce.